 The free service provides flood warnings direct to you by telephone, mobile, fax or pager.
 You'll also get practical advice on preparing for a flood, and what to do if one happens.

-Alternatively, check current flood warnings in place on NRW website.
+Alternatively, check current flood warnings in place on: Natural Resources Wales

-Severe weather warnings can be viewed on the Met Office website
+Severe weather warnings can be viewed on: Met Office

 Natural Resources Wales cannot give residents warning of surface water flooding but you can find out about the possibility of this type of flooding by checking local weather forecasts.